somphene/somphene.github.io/log/_posts/2021-06-07-01-enumerative-geometry-01.md

   - The boundary Schubert variety/ Schubert cell is a disjoint union of cells.
 This gives an affine stratification.
   - The cohomology class is independent of choice of complete flag as they are related by Gl(k) action.
   - Example: set of k-subspaces meeting a given space.

+### R

+- Swaraj Sridhar Pande refers to [Speyer's Algebraic Geometry course](http://www.math.lsa.umich.edu/~speyer/631/) for interpreting the equations of Plucker embedding to be a projective variety.